 How did you conceptualize this shoot?
 What were some of your sources of inspiration?

 Amy: It was important to us to not only maintain consistent styling with the rest of the Linen Collection shoots but to also keep the look light yet sophisticated.
 To do this, we incorporated graphic rugs and art for a lofty vibe.

 What is your personal favorite color and fabric pairing?

-Amy: I love pairing Coal with the White Essential Quilt and Coal, but I was also surprised by how much I like Coal and Blush.
-It’s the trendiest combination, but it softens the Coal in a very subtle way.
+Amy: I love pairing coal with the white Quilt and coal, but I was also surprised by how much I like coal and blush.
+It’s the trendiest combination, but it softens the coal in a very subtle way.

 How do the designers, photographer and stylist work together?

 Nicole: With this a shoot like this, it’s about the relationships – the team.
 I love working with Parachute because it’s an ongoing relationship.
 There are a lot of things that we’ve already hammered out on past shoots!
 I love the days this team is together, because when you’re working with the right people it doesn’t matter where you are or what you’re doing.

 How do you approach shooting with such high contrast (coal bedding and white background)?